 Classifying medical images is a tedious and complex task.
 Using machine learning algorithms to assist the process could be a huge help.
-There are many challenges to make machine learning algorithms work reliably on image data.
+There are many challenges to making machine learning algorithms work reliably on image data.
 First of all, you need a rather large image database with ground truth information (expert’s labeled data with diagnosis information).
-The second problem is preprocessing images, including merging modalities, unifying color maps, normalizing and filtering.
-This part is important and may impact the last part – feature extraction.
-This step is crucial because on how well you can extract informative features, depends on how well machine learning algorithms will work.
-Dataset To demonstrate the classification procedure of medical images the ophthalmology STARE (STructured Analysis of the Retina) image database was pulled from https://cecas.clemson.edu/~ahoover/stare/.
+The second problem is preprocessing images, including merging modalities, unifying color maps, normalizing, and filtering.
+This part is essential and may impact the last part – feature extraction.
+This step is crucial because on how well you can extract informative features depends on how well machine learning algorithms will work.
+Dataset To demonstrate the classification procedure of medical images, the ophthalmology STARE (Structured Analysis of the Retina) image database was pulled from https://cecas.clemson.edu/~ahoover/stare/.
 The database consists of 400 images with 13 diagnostic cases along with preprocessed images.
-For classification problem we have chosen only vessels images and only two classes: Normal and Choroidal Neovascularization (CNV).
+For classification problem, we have chosen only vessels images and only two classes: Normal and Choroidal Neovascularization (CNV).
 So the number of images was reduced to 99 where 25 were used as test data and 74 as training.